elf4j/elf4j-api/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.elf4j/elf4j-api.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.elf4j%22%20AND%20a:%22elf4j-api%22)

-## Use it...

-Conventions, defaults, and implementation notes:
+## Conventions, defaults, and implementation notes:

 1. Placeholder token: The empty curly braces token `{}` is chosen to be the placeholder for the log message arguments.
    This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider